ahmedsza/ailabtest/prereq/prereq.md

 6. **Model Deployment**
     - Click on "Models and Endpoint" in the left navigation
+    - Click on "Deploy model" and select "Deplopy base model"
-    - Create a deployment of the gpt-4o model
+    - Select the `gpt-4o` model from the list
+    - Click "Confirm"
+    - Accept the defaults and click "Create resource and deploy"
     ![Model Deployment]({A05D72D3-1D2E-41AE-BF43-CBB97E5AFFF7}.png )

 7. **Cognitive Services OpenAI User Permissions**